-Alberto Voerzio Barolo La Serra Magnum from 2012 is Pronounced flowery bouquet.
-Elegant rose and violet perfume is supported by slight vanilla and toast aromas from modernist use of new French oak.
-Layers of dark cherry, herbal, dried fruit and cedar aromas complete the fascinating, etherial and bold nose and invite to explore this La Serra cru Barolo further.
+Alberto Voerzio Barolo La Serra Magnum from 2013 is often pronounced flowery bouquet.
+Elegant rose and violet perfume are supported by slight vanilla and aromas from modernist use of new French oak.
+Layers of dark cherry, herbal, dried fruit, and cedar aromas complete the fascinating, ethereal and bold and invite to explore this La Serra cru Barolo further.

-Allowing long traditional maceration results in an abundance of colour extraction, which is here reflected by an intensely deep ruby colour.
+Allowing long traditional maceration results in an abundance of color extraction, which is here reflected by an intensely deep ruby colour.

 For a Barolo this young you would expect to be greeted by somewhat tight tannins.
 Although they are very abundant and mouth-filling, there is pleasantness to the tannins already.
 High acidity balances the high alcohol of this structured and concentrated wine.
 There is plenty of fruit and, already now, a complex aromatic profile.
 A long and nuanced cherry finish hints towards truffles and tar.